Belgium secure two silver medals on final day of World Athletics Indoor Champions

 Crestan finished second in the final in Toruń, behind American teenager Cooper Lutkenhaus.
-For the 27-year-old from Namur, it marks a third consecutive World Championship medal in the event, following bronze in 2024 and silver in 2025.
+For the 27-year-old from Namur, it is a third consecutive World Championship medal in the event, following bronze in 2024 and silver in 2025.

-"It’s a World Championships and winning a medal is always nice," Crestan said afterwards.
+"It’s a World Championships and winning a medal is always nice," Crestan said.
 "I have to admit that this time I am perhaps a little less satisfied with that silver than last year.
 But I am sure I will look back on this with great satisfaction in three weeks’ time."

 © BELGA PHOTO JASPER JACOBS